Care Designed Around You

 Contact Lens Services

-- Tear film and ocular surface evaluation
+- Tear film and ocular surface health to ensure comfortable lens wear

-- Prescription refinement
+- Prescription refinement for the clearest vision possible

-Contact Lens Fitting Fees
+Contact Lens Fitting Fee Schedule

-New to Contact Lenses?
+New Contact Lens Wearers

-This one-on-one session includes:
+This session includes:

 - Hands-on instruction for insertion and removal